Kajal Kumari — Updated On August 5th, 2022

 This is less value than the chi-square value of humidity as well.
 What about the temperature feature?

-There are three types of the class present in temperature columns such that hot, cool and mild.
+There are three types of classes present in temperature columns, which are hot, cool, and mild.
 The following table is the below table.

 Herein, the chi-square test value of the temperature feature is